pods-framework/pods/readme.txt

 We are also available through our [Live Slack Chat](https://pods.io/chat/) to help our translators get started and to support them on the process.

 == Changelog ==

+= 2.7.31 - September 23rd, 2021 =

+* Pods 2.8 is coming on October 11th!
+Check out the [Pods 2.8 Field Guide](https://pods.io/2021/02/11/pods-2-8-beta-1-released-and-the-field-guide-to-pods-2-8/) for more information.
+* Fixed: Resolve issues where searching a Pod would cause queries like `post_title.t` or `display_name.t` unexpectedly. #6050 (@sc0ttkclark, @unknownnf)

 = 2.7.30 - August 12th, 2021 =